SAP-archive/angular-metaui/packages/metaui/docs/architecture.md

 But to load rules from the files we use different method.
 All the OSS files needs to be compiled to the TS class that are packaged along with the application.
-This is why we have in the `playground` or in the `metaui-evolution` app file called `user-rules.ts` that references all the available rules and then inside our module we have this line:
+This is why we have in the `playground` or in the `metaui-evolution` app file called `user-rules.ts` which references all the available rules and then inside our module we have this line:

 ```ts
     import * as userRules from './user-rules';
 ```

-whcih is registered within the `AppConfig` and `Rule engine` can then iterate over all the compiled rules, load, index and store them locally.
+which registers this within the `AppConfig` and `Rule engine` can then iterate over all the compiled rules, load, index and store them locally.